ankhafizov/olfactory-bulb-segmentation/README.md

 ## Locally, sing Docker

-Pull this repository and execute^
+Pull this repository and execute:

 ```
 docker-compose up